Mummy Hot DogsJump to Recipe

 You can also absolutely just stir this together by hand and then knead it for 8-10 minutes until it’s the same texture.

-Lightly oil the bowl and dough ball, cover it with plastic wrap, and let the dough rise for about 90 minutes until it doubles in size.
+Lightly oil a medium bowl and optionally you can brush the dough ball with oil, cover it with plastic wrap, and let the dough rise for about 90 minutes until it doubles in size.

 Now you are ready to make some mummies!